amitp-ai/Machine_Learning_Andrew_Ng/readme.md

 ### This repo contains all my assignments for Andrew Ng's Machine Learning Course at Stanford (through Coursera) -- Fall 2016

-- Using Octave (it's open source version of Matlab)
+- Using Octave (open source version of Matlab)
 ---------------

 For Windows users: